 The world's oldest and most reputable identification for working journalists across the globe.
-The IPC was launched at the IFJ World Congress in Dijon in 1927.
-It provides instant confirmation that the bearer is a working journalist.
+The IPC was launched at the IFJ World Congress in 1927.
+It provides instant confirmation that the bearer is a professional working journalist.
 It is only issued to genuine journalists who are committed to ethical standards and solidarity between media professionals.

 A symbol of solidarity between media professionals.
 IPC card holders belong to the IFJ family.
 The IPC connects journalists globally and ensures that IFJ affiliated organisations extend to the IPC bearer assistance and courtesy in the performance of her/his mission.

-A guarantee for IFJ assistance across the globe.
+A guarantee of IFJ assistance across the globe.
 Journalists travelling in conflict zones have testified to the benefits of the IPC .
 It has helped many journalists get out of tricky situations in dealing with soldiers, police or officials.

 An admission into the fellowship of the IFJ global journalists' community.
 The IFJ provides support and services to press card holders, including access to the IFEX network which is a coalition of press freedom and journalists' groups that monitors the state of press freedom the world over.
 Regular bulletins from the IFJ and updates on actions in defence of journalists are available to all card holders.